Credit:(Photo: IDF blog)

 Ezekiel came to scold the Jewish people for placing their trust exclusively in the Egyptians and not in God.
 At the same time, he lashed out at the Egyptians for deserting Israel and prophesied their decline.
 This was both a punishment for Egypt and a reminder for Israel: “Egypt will no longer be a source of confidence for the people of Israel but will be a reminder of their sin in turning to her for help” (Ezekiel 29:16).
 Egypt’s weakened state served as a lasting reminder to the Jews that it was foolish to trust in lowly man; only God Almighty was deserving of their trust — and ours as well.

 Today, Israel continues to struggle between trusting alliances with countries and having faith in God.
-But a video posted during an Israeli offensive several years ago – Operation Pillar of Defense — indicated that Israelis are finally learning.
-In it, soldiers of the Israel Defense Forces are dancing and singing as they waited at the entrance to Gaza.
-The words that they sang went as follows: “We are believers and the sons of believers, that there is no one on whom to rely, except for our Father – our Father in heaven!”
+But a video posted during Israel’s offensive Operation Pillar of Defense in 2012 showed that we are definitely learning.
+In the video, soldiers of the Israel Defense Forces are dancing and singing as they waited at the entrance to the Gaza Strip.
+As they danced, they sang the following words: “We are believers and the sons of believers, that there is no one on whom to rely, except for our Father – our Father in heaven!”

 Friends, let us learn what some of Israel’s greatest soldiers already know.
 When it comes to the uncertainties in life, there is only one source of strength and one source of security: the Lord our God.
 Let us trust in Him and rejoice in our faith.
 For He will do miracles for us – just as He did in Egypt long ago.